 The full article, "Hospitals Increasingly Using Credit Checks to Understand Whether Patients Will Pay," was published by Healthcare Finance on March 16, 2016, and is available online.

-The Healthcare Finance article and David's comments were included in a separate article, "Credit Checks Can Go a Long Way in Determining Consumers' Ability to Pay," published by ACA International on March 17, 2016 and is also available online.
+The Healthcare Finance article and David's comments were included in a separate article, "Credit Checks Can Go a Long Way in Determining Consumers' Ability to Pay," published by ACA International on March 17, 2016.